-Parcels can travel many thousands of miles through our sophisticated global network to reach their destinations.
+Parcels can travel many thousands of kilometres to reach their destinations.
 Batchforce does everything we can to ensure packages are always delivered on time and in great condition.

 Packing your parcels with proper materials and care help ensure your shipments arrive safely and intact.

 Quality packaging is key when it comes to preventing damage.
 Assessing your packing needs is an essential step to determine what’s best for the type of goods you wish to transport.

 Key packing considerations include:

 Good quality packaging is critical to protecting your shipment during transportation.

 - Always use high-quality corrugated cardboard boxes for parcels.
 For fragile or heavy items, double-wall or tri-wall constructions are recommended.